 Coaching identifies behavioral-based issues that respond well to skill-based coaching.
 Therapy is best for difficult, deep, unresolved issues from the past.
 My work is ‘therapeutic’ but not therapy.
 My education, training, and hard-won life experience supports me in knowing the difference between coaching and therapy.
 If the situation requires, I refer men to qualified therapists to work though past issues that coaching is unable to resolve.

 Our Charlotte market offers a network of talented, highly qualified life style professionals, many of whom come personally recommended.
 They can include:

-For online dating, photographers and writers are recommended to help you craft an authentic story of who you are and what you want to tell.
+For online dating, photographers and writers are recommended, should you be interested, to help you craft an authentic story of who you are and what you want to tell.

 *Given my background in interior decorating, I consult on home decor and environment.
 However, if you need extensive interior design assistance, I refer that work.

 I have access to the most recent relevant dating and relationship books, articles, and webinars.

 For career, life, and leadership advisory and coaching, visit my other company: TheSelfConsultancy.com.

 Debunk the stereotype that men don’t read books on relationships.
 Read them.